Romkabouter/ESP32-Rhasspy-Satellite/README.md

 See this topic: https://community.matrix.one/t/solved-red-and-green-leds-swapped/1439/4 This is because a fix was made in the kernel modules, but not in the matrix-creator-init.
 If you want the leds as I descibed, you can change the setEverloop function, but compiling and installing the latest kernel modules might also bring the solution.
 See the kernel modules: https://github.com/matrix-io/matrixio-kernel-modules
+- I had problems with hotword detection somehow when I followed my steps to the letter with a clean install and an erased esp32.
+I do not yet understand why.
+When I redeployed the exact same code with my backup image, all was working fine again.
+So you might actually find that the hotword does not get detected, I suspect the use of the matrix kernel modules having to do with it, but I am investigating the issue.